ARM-software/arm-trusted-firmware/docs/architecture_features.rst

 - Enable the feature for the FVP platform in ``plat/arm/board/fvp/platform.mk``, setting it to ``2`` (``FEAT_STATE_CHECKED``).

+- Finally, do all of this in a single commit.
+Include the following information:
+  - a brief description of the feature
+  - any tradeoffs that the implementation makes that aren't just the obvious
+  - the version of the Arm ARM used (and link if another document)

 - If the feature is optional, enable it in CI in the "allconfig" fragments.
   Those currently happens in a list at the top of ``model/base-aemva-common.sh``.
 Mandatory features are expected to be covered